Looking for vertex number one: Introduction

 We should note that, as the maximum degree in $G_n$ is $n^{1/2-o(1)}$ w.h.p., one cannot hope to have a polylog($n$) time algorithm if we have to check the degrees of the neighbors as we progress.
 Thus the algorithm above operates on the assumption that we can find the highest-degree neighbor of a vertex in $O(1)$ time.
 This would be the case, for example, if the neighborhood of a vertex is stored as a linked-list which is sorted by degrees.
-In the same situation, we would also be able to find, say, the $10$ highest-degree neighbors of a vertex in constant time.
-In this setting, each of steps 2-7 of the following \emph{Degree Climbing Algorithm} takes constant time.
+In the same situation, we can also determine the $K$ highest degree neighbors of a vertex in constant time for any constant $K$, and in the present manuscript we assume such a constant-time step is possible.
+In particular, in this setting, each of steps 2-7 of the following \emph{Degree Climbing Algorithm} takes constant time.